flakd/TM_Asana_Tweaks/README.md

 1. Go to your browsers add-ons section and download the latest TamperMonkey add-on/Extension
+1. Add/Start a new UserScript and replace the starter template/script with the script below

 ************************************************************************
 THIS IS VERY EARLY STAGE... please email me at flak@dinenno.com if you